5 Reasons why you need to see Spider-Man: Homecoming (again)

 Bonus Reason: cameos and end credits

 We won't spoil anything for you here, but a final reason to see Spider-Man: Homecoming (again) is to savour the Marvel Cinematic Universe references, cameos, easter eggs, and of course the end credits.
-The credit sequence has a joy and whimsy to it that actually warrants watching with your full attention, and as with other MCU movies, you really should stay to the VERY end if you don't want to miss a thing (wink wink)!
+The credit sequence has a joy and whimsy to it that actually warrants watching with your full attention, and as with other MCU movies, you really should watch until the VERY end if you don't want to miss a thing (wink wink)!